kamila-8/PetFeeder-ESP32-CAM/README.md

 ### Control Options

-- **Manual**: Press the button / MQTT / Telegram command
+- **Manual**: Press the button / MQTT / Telegram
 - **Auto**: Every 3 hours

 ### Telegram Bot Commands

-- `/photo` → Sends a photo from the ESP32-CAM
+- `PHOTO` → MQTT command that sends a photo to Telegram Bot from the ESP32-CAM

 ## Code Structure